RedTurtle/collective.rtvideo.youtube/README.rst

 Autoplay
 --------

-You can enabled the YoutTube video autoplay in two ways:
+You can enabled the YouTube video autoplay in two ways:

 * Use the YouTube ``autoplay=1`` parameter in the remote YouTube video you are saving in Plone.